 The purpose of the DP was not to consider the distinction in IAS 19 between defined benefit plans and defined contribution plans, which would involve a comprehensive overhaul of the requirements for accounting for pension plans.
-Nevertheless, the DP included a short description of some of the other concerns that have been raised in relation to the existing requirements, including the backload correction, that requires attribution of benefits on a straight-line basis if an employee's service in later years will lead to a materially higher level of benefit than in earlier years.
+Nevertheless, the DP included a short description of some of the other concerns that have been raised in relation to the existing requirements, including the backload correction.